Torreya State Park: Flora

+Another critically endangered species found within Torreya State Park is the Florida Yew (Taxus floridana).
+Also endemic to the east bank of the Apalachicola River, the Florida yew has a similar appearance to the Florida nutmeg.
+The yew can be differentiated by the shorter, blunt-tipped (not spine-tipped) leaves and the less strong smell of the crushed leaves.

 Fauna

 Many animals can be seen in the park.
 Some of the mammals there include deer, squirrel, raccoon, opossum, fox, skunk, rabbit, bobcat and black bear.
 Dozens of species of birds can be viewed.
 Numerous species of amphibians and reptiles exist there as well, such as the Eastern Hognose Snake, gopher tortoises, and the rare Apalachicola dusky salamander.
+Hazardous fauna include alligator, copperhead, cottonmouth, rattlesnakes, and ticks.

 Recreational activities

 The park has such amenities as birding, boating, hiking, picnicking, wildlife viewing and full camping facilities.
 It also has concessions, a museum and interpretive exhibit.

 The Apalachicola River Bluffs Trail, a National Recreational Trail, is part of the park.